 When determining penalties for drug offenses, the courts typically look at the type of substance involved, the amount, and prior criminal record.
 The drug offense attorneys at Kirk, Kirk, Howell, Cutler & Thomas have experience with misdemeanor and felony drug charges at the state and federal level.
 We will ensure that you are treated fairly by the courts.

-Call us at (919) 615-2473 or complete the online contact form below to speak with a Raleigh motorcycle accident attorney.
+Call us at (919) 615-2473 or complete the online contact form below to speak with a Raleigh drug offense attorney.

 Information presented on this website should not be construed as formal legal advice or the formation of an attorney-client relationship.
 Additionally, any email sent to Kirk, Kirk, Howell, Cutler & Thomas, L.L.P. or any of its lawyers at the email addresses set forth in this website will not create an attorney-client relationship.